samaisthorpe/lolz/README.md

 The rules are simple.

-- `git clone` the repo
+- Fork the repo
 - Make a new branch
 - Edit the README.md file
 - `git commit` the branch
-- Open a PR for your new branch
+- Open a PR for your new branch against this repo
 - Profit

 Please keep the humour clean, light and without prejudice.
 Rule breakers won't get their PRs merged.